Riley-Py/UWaterloo-Work/SCI 238/Chapter 24 - Life in the Universe/Extraterrestrial Life.md

 	- Diagram of formula:
 		- ![[Pasted image 20251004151711.png]]
 	- Left hand is energy per unit time absorbed and right hand is what is being emitted
+	- (1-p) should be multiplied with the L (no symbol)

+### What kind of Extrasolar Worlds might be Habitable?
+- There are possible